Who we are

-One-to-one assessment and support
+Specialist assessment and support

 - Are currently experiencing complex or severe mental health problems

-- Have a history of complex mental health problems or are taking medication for mental health problems
+- have a history of complex mental health problems or are taking medication for mental health problems

-- Are worried about the impact having a baby will have on their mental health
+- are worried about the impact having a baby will have on their mental health

-- Have anxiety around pregnancy, childbirth or becoming a parent.
+- have anxiety around pregnancy, childbirth or becoming a parent.

 Phone consultation and advice for health professionals